About the course

 You will meet with your academic supervisor to discuss the progress of your studies; they will help you to identify your research topic, devise an important and researchable question, formulate and execute an appropriate research design, and produce a methodologically sound and impactful thesis.
 The Blavatnik School of Government will assign supervisors at the start of the year on the basis of the intellectual and policy interests expressed by students.

-In addition to the academic supervisor, you will benefit from advice on the development of your thesis provided by a senior official from a public policy organisation in a relevant area who will act as your policy mentor.
+In addition to the academic supervisor, you will benefit from advice on the development of your thesis provided by a senior official from a public policy organisation in a relevant area who will act as your policy advisor.
+It is recommended that all students meet with their supervisors at least once a term.

-You will undertake a mixture of types of summative assessment, reflecting the breadth of the material being taught and the skillset required of public policy research professionals.
+You will undertake a mixture of types of summative assessment (eg essay, policy memo, short research proposal, presentation, practical data exercise), reflecting the breadth of the material being taught and the skillset required of public policy research professionals.
 You will also complete formative work to provide practice opportunities for each type of summative assessment, and to build a repertoire of practical research skills that will assist with completing your thesis and prove attractive to future employers.
 The scheduling of summative assignments has been designed to be stretching but realistic for students, to spread the workload across the year, and to support progression of the thesis, from conception through to analysis and write-up.

 It is anticipated that graduates from the MSc in Public Policy Research will be well-equipped for research and related jobs in government, quasi-governmental agencies, state and local governments, international organisations, not-for-profit organisations, charities and pressure groups.
 The MSc also provides research training for our DPhil in Public Policy (though completing the MSc does not guarantee acceptance onto our DPhil).